niyan-ly/ligu-cimg/README.md

 - run `make` and have yourself a cup of tea.

 ### Load Ligu
-After loading wasm module, there are three ways to initialize an instance, which includes `fromFile` `fromSize` and `fromBuffer`.
+There are three ways to initialize an instance, which includes `fromFile` `fromSize` and `fromBuffer`.
 ```ts
 import { resolve } from 'path';
 import { createWriteStream } from "fs";